Quantum Walks for Chemical Reaction Networks: Preliminaries

-Note that to successfully run the above quantum algorithms, we need to know the precision with which to run the phase estimation subroutine, for which we need to know upper bounds on ${\sf R}_{s,M}$, $\w_s$, ${\sf W}$ and $\mathsf{ET}_{s,M}$ before running the algorithm.
-If these quantities are not known beforehand, the algorithms (and their corresponding complexities) can also be instantiated with (trivial) upper bounds on these quantities.
+To run these algorithms we need bounds on ${\sf R}_{s,M}$, $\w_s$, ${\sf W}$ and ${\sf ET}_{s,M}$ in order to set the precision of the phase-estimation subroutine.
+If these are not known beforehand, the algorithms (and their corresponding complexities) can be instantiated with (trivial) upper bounds on these quantities.